ECronin1973/programming-for-data-analytics/project/README.md

 - Reproducibility strategies (pinned dependencies, CI/CD checks, batching) ensured the workflow can be reliably rerun by reviewers and future users.

 Together, these measures demonstrate alignment with the **10% consistency criterion** and reinforce reviewer confidence in the integrity of the project.

 ---

+## 26. Acknowledgements

+This project was supported by a combination of technical resources, external references, and guidance:

+- **Data Providers:**
+  Aviation Edge (flight arrivals and departures API) and Met Éireann (weather observations and forecasts).

+- **Technical Tools:**
+  Python libraries (`pandas`, `numpy`, `matplotlib`, `seaborn`, `scikit-learn`, `catboost`) and database systems (PostgreSQL/SQLite) for analysis, modelling, and reproducibility.
+  Microsoft **Data Wrangler** extension for VS Code was used to streamline data cleaning, schema validation, and exploratory checks.

+- **Documentation & References:**
+  Online tutorials, official library documentation, and background reading on schema design and data cleaning (see Section 24).

+- **AI Assistance:**
+  Microsoft Copilot was used throughout the project to refine documentation, structure sections, and ensure clarity in presenting results and limitations.
+Copilot’s support helped strengthen transparency and alignment with assessment criteria.

+- **Academic Guidance:**
+  Special thanks to **Mr. Andrew Beatty, Atlantic Technological University (ATU)**, for his guidance and support in shaping the project structure, ensuring academic rigor, and aligning the workflow with assessment requirements.

+---